-PHOTOS: The Hidden Lives Of Teen Moms
+PHOTOS: Why The Philippines Has So Many Teen Moms

 At 12 years old, Joan Garcia liked leaping into the sea and racing the boys to the nearest pylon.
 She liked playing tag.
 When she started having sex at 13, she thought it was just another game.
 Joan was skipping across the pavement, playing a game with friends, when an older neighbor noticed her rounding belly.

 Her daughter, Angela, is now a year old.
-Joan crouched on the floor, folding up her lanky teenage limbs, and fed Angela fingers-full of steamed rice, crimped strands of instant noodles and fermented anchovies from the family's small communal bowl.
+Joan crouched on the floor, folding up her lanky teenage limbs and fed Angela fingers-full of steamed rice, crimped strands of instant noodles and fermented anchovies from the family's small communal bowl.

-Joan, now 16 years old, said since she became a mother, she's embarrassed to play kids' games, then paused for a moment.
+Joan, now 16 years old, said that since she became a mother, she's embarrassed to play kids' games, then paused for a moment.
 "Sometimes I still play tag in the water with my brothers," she admitted.

 Each year, 1.2 million Filipina girls between the ages of 10 and 19 have a child.
 That's a rate of 24 babies per hour.

 And the rate of teenage pregnancy is rising.
-According to the most recent data, collected every ten years, in 2002, 6.3 percent of teenagers were pregnant; by 2013 it had gone up to 13.6 percent.
+According to the most recent data, collected every 10 years, in 2002, 6.3 percent of teenagers were pregnant; by 2013 it had gone up to 13.6 percent.

 Last August, the Philippines' economic development agency declared the number of teenage pregnancies a "national social emergency."

 The pandemic has made the situation worse.
-With Manila under a strict lockdown — including limited access to medical facilities, no public transportation and harshly-enforced rules on not going out — access to birth control has been severely curtailed, particularly for teenagers, said Hope Basiao-Abella, adolescent reproductive health project coordinator for Likhaan, a non-governmental organization that works on women's health and access to contraception.
+With Manila under a strict lockdown — including limited access to medical facilities, no public transportation and harshly enforced rules on not going out — access to birth control has been severely curtailed, particularly for teenagers, said Hope Basiao-Abella, adolescent reproductive health project coordinator for Likhaan, a nongovernmental organization that works on women's health and access to contraception.

-The University of the Philippines Population Institute is predicting a baby boom in 2021 — an estimated 751,000 additional unplanned pregnancies due to conditions created by the pandemic.
+The University of the Philippines Population Institute is predicting a baby boom in 2021 — an estimated 751,000 additional unplanned pregnancies because of the conditions created by the pandemic.

 Access to birth control

-The main reasons for the high rate of teenage pregnancies are inadequate sex education (some girls do not know that having sex can result in pregnancy or having fully considered the responsibility of having a children) and a lack of access to birth control.
+The main reasons for the high rate of teenage pregnancies are inadequate sex education (some girls do not know that having sex can result in pregnancy or fully considered the responsibility of having children) and a lack of access to birth control.

 Contraceptive access has long been a complicated, divisive issue in the Philippines.
 Despite a constitutional separation of church and state, Catholic morals dominate Philippine law.
 For more than a decade, reproductive health activists and legislators fought a bitter battle with the Catholic Church and conservative politicians to pass a law that would allow the government to distribute contraceptives to those who could not afford them and require comprehensive sex education in public schools.

-The Philippine Catholic church has long opposed birth control in the Philippines, where about 80% of people are Catholics.
+The Philippine Catholic church has long opposed birth control in the country where about 80% of people are Catholics.
 In the past, the Catholic Bishops Council of the Philippines preached — in public statements, on the pulpit and through allied lawmakers — against a bill to widen access to birth control on moral grounds, calling it "anti-life" and "a major attack on authentic human values and on Filipino cultural values."

 The Philippines passed a reproductive health bill into law in 2012.
 But years of Supreme Court challenges and delays in implementation continue to this day.
 Among the concessions to conservatives was a provision requiring parental consent for minors to buy contraceptives or receive them for free.

-"It was one step back [for] adolescent health," said Dr. Juan Perez III, executive director for the Philippine Commission on Population.
+"It was one step back [for] adolescent health," said Dr. Juan Perez III, executive director for the Philippine Commission on Population and Development.
 The law improved access to birth control for women, but it became harder for teenagers to get birth control.

 To address the resulting uptick in adolescent pregnancies, lawmakers have introduced bills improving access to contraception, supporting sex education and making it illegal to expel girls from school should they become pregnant.
 None have become law so far.

-Dr. Perez said that a teenage pregnancy has a significant impact on perpetuating poverty.
+Perez said a teenage pregnancy has a significant impact on perpetuating poverty.
 "They cannot recover from being a child mother," he said.

 That was the finding of a 2016 study by the United Nations Population Fund.
 By age 20, a teenage girl in the Philippines who gets pregnant and drops out of school earns 87 percent of the average 20-year-old woman's pay.
 Perez says the lower income continues into adulthood.